Milosz-cat/device_registry-assignment/README.md

 - If the user returned the device in the past, they can't ever re-assign the same device to themself.

 ### Additional Features (Implemented)
-- List Assigned Devices per User
+- List Assigned Devices per User - new endpoint (GET /assigned)
-- Device Ownership History
+- Device Ownership History - new endpoint (GET /device_history/{serial_number})
 - Device Assignment Limit per User
-- API Documentation (available at `http://localhost:3000/api-docs`)
+- basic API Documentation

 ## API Documentation

 Interactive documentation is available at http://localhost:3000/api-docs